bbbbdragon/python-pype-lang-3/README.md

 * `switch_dicts_and_embedded_pypes.py` - Examples of conditionals and embedded pypes.
 These two were put into the same category because embedded pypes can define a more sophisticated control flow.
 * `dict_and_list_operations.py` - Dictionary/JSON and list manipulations.
 * `asigns_closures_and_function_args.py` - How to assign variables inside pype expressions, plus closures and passing functions as arguments.
+* `code_with_code.py` - How to use pype closures to build functions in code.
+Includes examples of passing functions as arguments, when to use quotes, building complex functions from function arguments, and currying.

 ## What and why?